JodieMullins/CY-Demo/README.md

 # CY-Demo

-Three separate data files are fed into the Jupyter Notebook to create a data analysis project complete with graphs.
+Three separate data files are fed into the Jupyter Notebook 'Demo' to create a data analysis project complete with graphs.

 A csv is created and held in one folder, while a series of graphs and charts are generated and stored within another folder.